bauerjj/bauerjj.github.io/_pages/linux-tips.md

  * On mounting a single partition within a single image: https://unix.stackexchange.com/a/230632
      * Be sure the units are correct `sudo parted <my_disk.img> unit s print`
  * 'fc-query <name_of_ttf_file> to get the name of the 'font-family'
+ * To download a script from the web and then subsequently run it inside of bash: `curl -L https://packages.gitlab.com/install/repositories/runner/gitlab-ci-multi-runner/script.deb.sh | sudo bash`

 ### Commandline